miketout/VerusServicesSetup/ElectrumX.md

 seednode=185.25.48.72:27487
 ```

 For proper ElectrumX operation, `txindex=1` is crucial.
-Afterwards, start the daemon again and let it sync the blockchain:
+Afterwards, start the daemon and let it sync the small rest of the blockchain:

 ```
 komodod -ac_name=VRSC -ac_algo=verushash -ac_cc=1 -ac_veruspos=50 -ac_supply=0 -ac_eras=3 \